Trilinos: Enabling Scientific Computing Across Diverse Hardware Architectures at Scale: Trilinos Core

 \subsection{Distributed-Memory Linear Algebra: Tpetra}

 Tpetra~\cite{Baker2012,hoemmen2015tpetra} provides the distributed-memory infrastructure for linear algebra objects such as sparse graphs, sparse matrices, and dense vectors.
-These linear algebra objects are implemented using MPI-based abstractions for the inter-process communication, and Kokkos-based data structures for the portions of the object owned by each process (MPI rank).
-Kokkos Kernels is used for performing local, parallel computations within each MPI rank.
+These linear algebra objects are implemented using MPI-based abstractions for the inter-process communication, and Kokkos-based data structures for the portions of the object owned by each MPI process.
+Kokkos Kernels is used for performing local, parallel computations within each MPI process.
+Due to the fundamental nature of MPI distributed data structures, the majority of Trilinos packages depend directly or indirectly on Tpetra.

 The objects provided are templated on scalar type (e.g., \code{double}, \code{float}, or a Sacado or Stokhos type), local index type, global index type, and Kokkos device (pair of execution and memory spaces).
-The distribution of the linear algebra objects is described by a \code{Map} data structure, which defines which elements are present on which ranks.
+The distribution of the linear algebra objects is described by a \code{Map} data structure, which defines which elements are assigned to which MPI ranks.
 Here ``element'' could be a row or column of a sparse matrix or an entry of a vector.
 Global indices number elements across an entire distributed object, while local indices number elements only within a rank.
+The \code{Map} encodes the relation between local indices and global indices.
+An illustration for a vector, that is distributed to two MPI processes, is given in Figure~\ref{fig:Map}.
 Since memory capacity limits the sizes of local objects, local indices can be safely represented with a more compact type than global indices (e.g., 32-bit \code{int} instead of 64-bit \code{long}).

 \code{DistObject} is Tpetra's abstract base class for general distributed objects.
 Subclasses define how to pack elements into a buffer for sending with MPI, and how to unpack received elements.
 The \code{Import} and \code{Export} classes describe how one \code{DistObject} communicates data to another.
 They are both created from a pair of \code{Map}s, a source and a target.
 For example, halo exchange on a vector is an \code{Import} where the source is the vector's original distribution, and the target is the same except that each rank also ``owns'' the degrees-of-freedom in the halo around its subdomain.